-When the IRI POI present in the AF detects that a UE has requested the use of a targeted A-KID, it shall continue to generate xIRI events for that A-KID until it detects that the UE has requested the use of a different A-KID, at which point it shall implicitly deactivate the previous Task.
+When the IRI-POI present in the AF detects that a UE has requested the use of a targeted A-KID, it shall continue to generate xIRI events for that A-KID until it detects that the UE has requested the use of a different A-KID, at which point it shall implicitly deactivate the previous Task.
 In addition, the AAnF may at any time issue a DeactivateTask message against the Task, at which point the AF shall cease interception of the A-KID and remove the Task as per ETSI TS 103 221-1 [7] clause 6.2.3.

 7.9.1.3 Generation of xIRI at IRI-POI in AAnF over LI_X2